trappeur1975/ocsProjet6_Snowtricks_symfony536/README.md

-1/08/2021 : integration of a bootstrap template (pulse) and creation of home and trick page with fictitious content 1/08/2021 : creation of the user entity and its integration in database and implementation of the authentication 2/08/2021 : integration of the reset password bundle
+1/08/2021 : integration of a bootstrap template (pulse) and creation of home and trick page with fictitious content 1/08/2021 : creation of the user entity and its integration in database and implementation of the authentication 2/08/2021 : integration of the reset password bundle 5/08/2021 : Frenchization of text for authentication and password reset

 ----------------- gestion des email ----------------
 pour tester l'envoi des email un serveur de email ("MailDev) en local a été utilisé